overlookmotel/sequelize-hierarchy/README.md

 * `levelFieldName`: Name of the hierarchy depth field.
 Defaults to `'hierarchyLevel'`
 * `levelFieldType`: Type of the hierarchy depth field.
 Defaults to `Sequelize.INTEGER.UNSIGNED`
+* `levelFieldAttributes`: Attributes to add to the hierarchy depth field.
+Defaults to `undefined`
 * `foreignKey`: Name of the parent field.
 Defaults to `'parentId'`
+* `foreignKeyAttributes`: Attributes to add to the parent field.
+Defaults to `undefined`
 * `throughKey`: Name of the instance field in hierarchy (through) table.
 Defaults to `'<model name>Id'`
 * `throughForeignKey`: Name of the ancestor field in hierarchy (through) table.
 Defaults to `'ancestorId'`